 Thomas Watson, The Ten Commandments, pg.
 96

-What Watson is pointing out is the crucial link in the discussion—the new creation.
-The new creation refers to the Second Adam, Jesus Christ, who came to redeem that which man broke.
-He successfully redeemed the creation that fell, accomplished the redemption of all things, and entered His rest upon the completion of this work.
-Watson is simply reiterating what Hebrews 4:1-11 says—the largest new testament pericope we have as it pertains to the subject of the sabbath.
-We have broken this down in detail here.
+Watson highlights a crucial aspect of the discussion—the concept of the new creation.
+The new creation refers to Jesus Christ, the Second Adam, who came to redeem what humanity had broken.
+He successfully restored the fallen creation, accomplished the redemption of all things, and entered His rest upon completing this work.
+Watson’s point aligns with the message of Hebrews 4:1-11, the longest New Testament passage addressing the subject of the Sabbath, which we have broken this down in detail here.

-The author explains that just like God in creation (Hebrews 4:4), who worked for six days and then entered His rest, so God in Christ, in the work of redemption, paralleled this pattern, but entered His rest the eighth, or first day (Hebrews 4:10).
-Paul hinges the gospel on the resurrection of Christ and explains that had Christ not been raised, our faith is in vein (1 Corinthians 15:17).
-Which means that until Christ walked out of the tomb, the work of redemption was not accomplished.
-Christ was working in the tomb.
+The passage explains that, just as God worked for six days during creation and then entered His rest (Hebrews 4:4), so too did Christ follow this pattern in His work of redemption.
+However, Christ entered His rest on the eighth, or first, day (Hebrews 4:10).
+Paul connects the gospel to Christ’s resurrection, emphasizing that without it, our faith would be meaningless (1 Corinthians 15:17).
+This implies that until Christ emerged from the tomb, the work of redemption was incomplete—Christ was still working in the tomb.

-The author of Hebrews continues by explaining that Jesus as the better Moses and Joshua is leading a better exodus and a better redemption than the flight out of Egypt into the earthly Promised Land.
-Jesus is leading an exodus out of slavery to sin into the better Promised Land—the eternal rest of God.
-While the seventh day memorialized the original creation, the first day memorializes the redemption of that creation.
+The author of Hebrews further explains that Jesus, as the superior Moses and Joshua, is leading a more profound exodus and redemption than the one from Egypt to the earthly Promised Land.
+Jesus is guiding an exodus from slavery to sin into the greater Promised Land—the eternal rest of God.
+While the seventh day commemorated the original creation, the first day commemorates the redemption of that creation.

 The Prince of Puritans, John Owen, in his seven book commentary on Hebrews, commenting on Hebrews 4:8 points out a key component regarding the Greek grammar and what the author is seeking to communicate: